Mobile Maintenance Train: Purpose

 The MMT was introduced in order to introduce a "Workshop on Wheels" for track workers as they conduct maintenance activities across infrastructure controlled by Network Rail.
 Maintenance activity can be conducted from within the train itself, with the Mobile Maintenance Unit providing separation via the use of containing walls, providing a physical barrier between workers and potentially open lines beside them.
 The Intermediate Car provides a storage space for Workers to bring tools and materials required for tasks directly to site, with a pair of 2 ton gantry cranes that run the length of the IC and MMU allowing for the moving of heavier equipment such as lengths of Rail.
 Side Walls on the IC can be lowered allowing the train to be loaded by Forklift.
 And a welfare facility housed in the Traction Supply Unit provides staff a place to both complete paperwork and take breaks.
 The MMT was estimated to create savings of over GBP 1 Million per year in maintenance costs.

 History

 The project commenced in February 2013, and the first examples were unveiled in 2015, with the first unit, 6U81, entering service based out of Darlington Depot, followed by the second and third examples based at Paddock Wood in Kent and at Derby, with later examples being based out of Woking, Retford, Romford, Peterborough and Horsham.
 In April 2020, Harsco Rail was awarded a 3 year contract to maintain and operate the fleet with a two year extension option, a contract valued as being worth USD 25 Million.
+In 2026, the contract to operate and maintain the fleet was awarded to Colas Rail.